Golf Story, Is It a Great RPG or Golfing Game?

 Its a Golf Story

-Unlike your typical golfing game, this one focuses more on the RPG aspects.
+Unlike your typical golf game, Golf Story focuses more on the RPG aspects.
 The golf section is easy to pick up.
-If you have played Everybody’s Golf you would be right at home here.
-Press the A button to start your swing then press A again to select the power on the power bar.
-Then, press A again at the correct moment to do a perfect shot.
-You must consider the wind speed, direction, as well as the sloping nature of the course.
+If you have played Everybodyโs Golf, you would be right at home here.
+Press the A button to start your swing, then press A again to select the power on the power bar.
+Then, press A again at the correct moment to make a perfect shot.
+You must consider the wind speed and direction, as well as the sloping nature of the course.

-As you progress through the story you gain exp.
+As you progress through Golf Storyโs story, you gain experience.
 Once you accumulate enough exp, your character levels up.
-You then receive stat points that you can then use to level up 5 areas.
+You then receive stat points that you can use to level up five areas.
 Unlike other RPGs, if you level up your drive power, it reduces the effectiveness of your other stats.
 If you only focus on the strength of your swing, your accuracy will decrease.

 You earn money from completing missions.
 The money can then be spent on new golf clubs that have enhancements over the equipment you are provided.
 While this is a nice feature, you are limited to what you can buy.
 Not by lack of funds but by the game only allowing you to buy 2 new things per new level.
 Which considering you earn a lot of money on the very first level, it seems like a waste of time.